LiquidRazor/ListDisplay/docs/api/list-display.md

 </td><td>

 Identifier type accepted by selection helpers.
+Can be either a string or numeric value used to uniquely identify rows.

 </td></tr>